 If a piece of equipment you need comes in different models at different prices, you will generally need to buy the cheapest one.

-If there’s a specific reason that you require a more expensive option, you may have to provide evidence as to why.
-This might be as simple as a letter from an Occupational Therapist explaining that the more expensive item has an extra feature you require.
+If there’s a specific reason why you require a more expensive option, you may have to provide evidence to support this.
+This might be a simple letter from an occupational therapist explaining the more expensive item has an extra feature you require.

-We’ve partnered with Officeworks to make the process even easier for our customers.
+We’ve partnered with Officeworks to make the process much easier for our customers.
 If an item is available at Officeworks, you can now contact Plan Partners to place an order and we’ll handle the rest.
-No more spending your own money and then requesting a reimbursement; the funds will come straight out of your Core NDIS budget and you’ll get the item the next business day.
+No more having to spend your own money and be out of pocket until you get reimbursed; the funds will come straight from your Core NDIS budget and you’ll get the item the next business day.